 If we secure regulatory approval, we would continue to be subject to extensive ongoing regulatory requirements.
 Manufacturing of approved drug products must comply with extensive regulations governing GMP.
 Manufacturers and their facilities are subject to continual review and periodic inspections.
 As we may be dependent on third parties for manufacturing, we will have limited ability to ensure that any entity manufacturing products on our behalf is doing so in compliance with applicable GMP requirements.
 Failure or delay by any manufacturer of our product to comply with GMP regulations or to satisfy regulatory inspections could harm us, including potentially preventing us from being able to supply products for clinical trials or commercial sales.
-In addition, manufacturers may need to obtain approval from regulatory authorities for product, manufacturing, or labeling changes, which requires time and money to obtain and can cause delays in product sin order to ensure product quality determined by GMP is maintained throughout the distribution network.
+In addition, manufacturers may need to obtain approval from regulatory authorities for product, manufacturing, or labeling changes, which requires time and money to obtain and can cause delays in product availability.
+We are also required to comply with good distribution practices such as maintenance of storage and shipping conditions, as well as security of products, in order to ensure product quality determined by GMP is maintained throughout the distribution network.
 In addition, we are subject to regulations governing the import and export of our products.